How to Get Vocals Consistent When Recorded on Different Days

 And with a completely different vocal feel from the second first verse into the second chorus you’re running the risk of breaking that illusion.
 You want that performance to be convincing and complete.

 That’s where Recording & Mixing Strategies come in.
-Not only do I devote and entire chapter to vocal recording but I also interviewed a seasoned voice-over veteran to share his years of experience with getting a great vocal sound.
+Not only do I devote and entire chapter to I also interviewed a seasoned voice-over veteran to share his years of experience with getting a great vocal sound.